-Fainting is a common problem accounting for 740,000 emergency department visits in the U.S. each year.1 Half of patients admitted to the hospital leave without a diagnosis.2 People faint for many reasons but it can be a sign of an underlying heart condition.
+Fainting is a common problem accounting for 740,000 emergency department visits in the United States each year.1 Half of patients admitted to the hospital leave without a diagnosis.2 People faint for many reasons, but it can be a sign of an underlying heart condition.

 A stroke happens when a blood vessel in the brain is suddenly blocked or bursts, resulting in damage to the brain tissue.
 The majority of strokes occur as a result of an obstruction, such as a blood clot.
 Atrial fibrillation is a major risk factor for stroke.
 An unexplained (or cryptogenic) stroke is a stroke of unknown cause, which requires further testing.

 Sun BC, Emond JA, Camargo CA Jr. Inconsistent electrocardiographic testing for syncope in United States emergency departments.
 Am J Cardiol.
 May 15, 2004;93(10):1306-1308.

 Mendu ML, McAvay G, Lampert R, Stoehr J, Tinetti ME.
 Yield of diagnostic tests in evaluating syncopal episodes in older patients.
 Arch Intern Med.
 July 27, 2009;169(14):1299-1305.

 Mayou R. Chest pain, palpitations and panic.
 J Psychosom Res.
 January 1998;44:53-70.

 Kroenke K, Arringon ME, Mangelsdroff AD.
 The prevalence of symptoms in medical outpatients and the adequacy of therapy.
 Arch Intern Med.
 August 1990;150:1685-1689.